TRobboJ/Pi-Weather-App/README.md

 You are free to use the code here for your own personal use. **Please be aware that this requires an OpenWeather One Call API 3.0 key**.
 Key is available [here](https://openweathermap.org/api)

+User settings are defined in the *settings.json* file.
+(You will also need to paste your API key)